Addie Joss' perfect game: The game

-Boxscore

 Aftermath

 With the win, Joss recorded a perfect game, the second in American League history.
 He accomplished the feat with just 74 pitches, the lowest known pitch count ever achieved in a perfect game.
-Fans swarmed the field after the win, though the Naps finished half a game out of first place to the Tigers.
+Fans swarmed the field after the win.

 The perfect game was the first of two no-hitters Joss pitched during his career.
 He no-hit the White Sox a second time on April 20, 1910, also by a 1–0 score.
 He was the only pitcher to throw two no-hitters against the same team until San Francisco Giant Tim Lincecum no-hit the San Diego Padres on July 13, 2013, and June 25, 2014.